aryan-errs/Weather-app/readme.md

 # About:
 ----------------
 * Just a basic weather app.
-* Just input the city and it output temperature, wind speed and weather in that city.
+* Just input the city and it will output temperature, wind speed and weather in that city.